 14 Jul 3 Key Ingredients to Lifecycle Marketing

-The results are out – on average loyal customers are worth up to 10 times as much as their first purchase (white house office of consumer affairs).
+On average, loyal customers are worth up to 10 times as much as their first purchase.
 The big question is how do you gain these high value customers and keep them engaged with your brand?
-The answer is lifecycle marketing – a key component of Retention Marketing.
+The answer is lifecycle marketing – a key component of retention marketing.
 An effective lifecycle marketing strategy is the most precise way to send your customer the right message at the right time.